Skip to main content

 warning

-Although comments are supported in TOML, they will be lost if Core makes updates to this file (e.g. when adjusting settings using the Zaparoo App) and should be avoided for important information.
+Although comments are supported in TOML, they will be lost if Core updates this file (e.g. when adjusting settings via the Zaparoo App).
+Manual edits to values are preserved on save.

 Any changes made to the config file while the Core service is running require the service to be restarted before changes will take effect, or the -reload CLI command to be run.